J0nghee/Ansible-exercise/README.md

 new branch, pull request:
 - tlsverify client
 - no password in vars
-- inventory key from command line
+- inventory key from command line - X